Semi-Supervised Learning for Deep Causal Generative Models: Methodology

 for samples \((x,y_E) \in \mathcal{D}_E\).
 In the case of discrete variables, when the true labels, \(y*\), are not provided, we supplement these losses by inversely weighting samples with missing labels by the entropy of the labels predicted by the encoder, \(H_\phi(y'|x)\).
 For example, when \(y_E\) is missing, we multiply the expectation in \eqref{eq:cause} by \(1-H_\phi(y'_E|x)\).
 We use entropy here as an indicator for predictive uncertainty, to inform us how much to `trust' the predicted label.

-Under this construction, the parent predictors, \(q_\phi(y_E|x)\) and \(q_\phi(y_C|x,y_E)\), are only trained when the parent variables are unobserved.
+Under the current construction, the parent predictors, \(q_\phi(y_E|x)\) and \(q_\phi(y_C|x,y_E)\), are only trained when the parent variables are unobserved.
 To ensure the model is able to learn a good representation of \(y\), we include additional classification terms in the supervised loss \cite{semisup}, giving the \textbf{total loss} to train our model:

 In the last term, labeled variables \(y_i\) are placed in a topological ordering \cite{topolog} starting with the root nodes.
 Thus for all \(i\), the ancestors of \(y_i\) are a subset of \(y_{<i}\) and its descendants are a subset of \(y_{>i}\).
 In \eqref{eq:bothunlab}, we see that in the unlabelled case, we require expectations over the labels.
 For a single discrete label \(y\), this can be achieved by summing over all possible values of \(y\) \cite{semisup},